adcerro/ec2_final_proyect/README.md

 <!-- About the Project -->
 ## :star2: About the Project
-This is a project for the mobile programming course, the goal is to create a flutter ap for remote staff management
+This is a project for the Computer's Structure course, the goal is to create an app that serves a purpose to the Computer Science community

 <!-- TechStack -->
 ### :space_invader: Tech Stack